Graduate applications are due at 11:59 P.M. on Sunday, July 6th.

 Details for Graduates

-- Work with an undergraduate student for 3-5 hours per week in the spring semester
+- Work with an undergraduate student for 3-5 hours per week

 - Gain leadership and mentoring experience, attend a workshop on mentoring and learn how to productively integrate an undergraduate into the lab environment.
 List this on your CV under teaching and mentoring experience!